juniormelodamian-rgb/metanalysis_brazil/README.txt

 ## 📄 License

 **License:** Free use and reproduction are permitted with appropriate citation.
-If used in a publication, please cite the corresponding article and this repository.